-We know it's easier said than done, though.
-We understand how difficult it is to find a job, especially if you're feeling lost, trapped, or burned out in your career.
-If you're struggling to find a job that's right for you, we can help.
+We know most people don't enjoy going to work, especially if they're feeling lost, trapped, or burned out in their career.
+If you're struggling to find a job that you like, we can help.

 This article was originally published at an earlier date.